Indigenous Artists to See in Canada

 Pootoogook’s work can be seen at numerous galleries across Canada, including the Art Gallery of Nova Scotia in Halifax (5), The Art Gallery of Ontario in Toronto, and the National Gallery in Ottawa.

-Jason Carter was born in Kamloops, B.C., but grew up mainly in Edmonton, Alberta.
+Although there are many talented Canadian indigenous painters, Jason Carter stands out due to his unique style.
+He was born in Kamloops, B.C., but grew up mainly in Edmonton, Alberta.
 His mother is Cree from the Little Red River Reserve at Jean d'Or Prairie in northern Alberta and his father is of English, German, Scottish, Dutch, and Irish ancestry.
 Carter has maintained his matrilineal lineage as a member of the Red River Cree Nation.

 In the years since Carter began developing his style, he has become one of Canada’s most accomplished and exciting contemporary Indigenous artists — and one of the most joyful.
 He is both a painter and a sculptor and has also illustrated children’s books.
 His painting style is notable for brilliant colours, solid backgrounds and angular animals, mountains and animals in canoes.
-That angularity is also apparent in his sculptures, which are mainly of animals and have delightful titles, such as The Bashful Bear, The Rather Round-Bottomed Rabbit, and The Content Cub.
+That angularity is also apparent in his sculptures, which are mainly of animals and have delightful titles, such as The Very Bashful Sitting Bear, The Somewhat Chubby and Content Rabbit, and The Bear Cub In Search of a Hug.
 He says he approaches his work with “humour and optimism.”
 In his artist statement, he says: “In the world we live in, there is much to be cynical about, but I have found an outlet from which I, myself, gather much joy and light, and I am so fortunate to be able to pass that joy on.”

 Carter’s joyful work is featured in a number of galleries and public spaces across Canada, as well as in his own space, The Carter-Ryan Gallery, which has two locations in Alberta, one in Banff and one in Canmore.